GuihaiChen1998/fusie/README.md

 # fusie
-This repo is for our code about the project “fusie”.
+This repo is for our code about an example of the project “fusie”.
-> Note: Here is not all of our codes.
-We only put out one of the structural codes of fusie, which includes InteractE (for EP), KGML (for RP), and ConvE (for TC).
-The full codes will be released after our paper "fusie" is accepted by the conference.
-Or we would like to open the source code after we have made fusie a complete API (we are now working on making a API about fusie).
+> Note: Our framework has not been developed as a complete API, and changing submodels requires manual code changes, except for some components.
+Anyway, until a full API is developed, frequent code changes make it not easy to use at the moment.
+Here is an simple example of InteractE-KGML-ConvKB which consists of InteractE (for EP), KGML (for RP), and modified ConvKB (for TC).

+## Update: 2022.9.1
+Still, We are now working on making a complete API.